 My daughter Zoey was born just a few days after that trailer released, and she was only a few weeks old when the game came out!
 Being on a strict budget with new baby expenses, it was a while before I was able to get a Switch.
 But I still had the Wii U version pre-ordered!
 And when I finally got to play it, my goodness.
 It was a revelation.
 Some of my favorite memories are from the middle of the night, rocking my newborn daughter to sleep while exploring Hyrule and solving shrine puzzles in Breath of the Wild.

-I later managed to snag a Special Edition copy of the game on Switch, which is a treasured item in my collection and will probably be the way I play through it moving forward.
+I later managed to snag a Special Edition copy of the game on Switch, which is a treasured item in my collection and will probably be the way I play through it moving forward (along with its amazing sequel).
 But the Wii U version will always be uniquely special to me for the memories of playing with my young daughter!

 Wii U Retrospective Conclusion